crcdng/weather_app/README.md

 Handling API keys in Flutter has various aspects, see: https://codewithandrea.com/articles/flutter-api-keys-dart-define-env-files/.

 `Failure` is an abstract class, extended by concrete Failures, e.g. `ServerFailure`.
-Each `Failure` subclass is mirrored by a corresponding `Exception`.
+Each `Failure` subclass mirrors a corresponding `Exception`.

 ### main.dart

 In `main.dart`, the `WeatherNotifierProvider` is inserted into the Widget Tree.
-The classes further down the dependency chain are explicitly instantiated: `WeatherNotifier`, `GetWeatherUsecase` and `WeatherRepositoryImpl`.
-Although the amount of nesting appears verbose in this approach, I prefer clarity over the 'magic' that hides it away that is introduced by a service locator.
+The classes further down the dependency chain are also explicitly instantiated here: `WeatherNotifier`, `GetWeatherUsecase` and `WeatherRepositoryImpl`.
+Although the amount of nesting appears verbose on first sight, it provides clarity about the dependencies, compared to 'magic' that hides them away which comes with using a service locator.

 ## Order of implementation: Domain -> Data -> Presentation

-It is a good idea to start with the Domain layer because the other layers depend on it.
+In this apoproach, it is essential to start with the Domain layer because the other layers depend on it.
 Then we implement the Data layer, which contains most of the implementation and requires more work handling API responses, writing tests and dealing with errors.
 The Presentation layer with the user interface and Flutter state management comes last (or can be designed in parallel).

 Implement the Domain Layer